Are you in the process of rolling out a new website?

 - Create a content calendar that’s based on related long tail keywords.

 - Learn more about your competition.

-Although you can pay for access to a variety of high level keyword research tools, this isn’t something you have to do.
-Instead, you can rely on a combination of free tools to dig up the information you’ll be seeking.
+Although you can pay for access to a variety of high level keyword suggestion tools, this isn’t something you have to do.
+Instead, you can rely on a combination of free tools to compile a quality list that’ll bring you results.

 Not only is the Google Keyword Planner a good choice when starting a new site, but it can also be your best friend as you grow and produce more content.

 The primary benefit of this tool is easy to see: you’re able to pull information directly from Google, which is the search engine you’re most likely to target, when optimizing your website.